Kit Carson: Rounding up the Mescalero Apaches

-Campaign against Navajo
+Campaign against the Navajo

 Carleton had chosen a bleak site on the Pecos River for his reservation, which was called Bosque Redondo (Round Grove).
 He chose the site for the Apaches and Navajos because it was far from white settlements.
 He also wanted the Apaches and Navajo to act as a buffer for any aggressive acts committed upon the white settlements from Kiowas and Comanches to the east of Bosque Redondo.
 He thought also that the remoteness and desolation of the reservation would discourage white settlement.

 The Mescalero Apaches walked 130 mi to the reservation.
 By March 1863, 400 Apaches had settled around nearby Fort Sumner.
 Others had fled west to join fugitive bands of Apaches.
 By mid-summer, many of the people were planting crops and doing other farm work.

 On July 7, Carson, with little heart for the Navajo roundup, started the campaign against the tribe.
 His orders were almost the same as those for the Apache roundup: he was to shoot all males on sight and to take the women and children captives.
 No peace treaties were to be made until all Navajo were on the reservation.

 Carson searched far and wide for the Navajo.
 He found their homes, fields, animals, and orchards, but the Navajo were experts at disappearing quickly and hiding in their vast lands.
 The roundup proved frustrating for Carson.
 He was in his fifties and tired and ill.
 By autumn 1863, Carson started to burn the Navajo homes and fields and remove their animals from the area.
 The Navajo would starve if the destruction continued, and 188 surrendered and were sent to Bosque Redondo.
 Life at the Bosque had turned grim, and murders took place.
 The Apaches and Navajos fought.
 The water in the Pecos contained minerals that gave people cramps and stomach aches.
 Residents had to walk 12 mi to find firewood.